ydahal1/ydahal1/ReadMe.md

-What do you call a boomerang that won't come back?
-A stick.
+My wife said I was immature.
+So I told her to get out of my fort.

 [
-Thu Feb 26 00:36:05 UTC 2026
+Fri Feb 27 00:38:26 UTC 2026
  ]